indraneel207/RABiTPy/README.md

 ## Acknowledgements

-Special thanks to the developers of the Omnipose and Trackpy libraries, which are integral to this package's functionality.
+We extend our thanks to the developers of the Omnipose and Trackpy libraries, which are essential to the functionality of this package.